fercho-0109/-Embedded-system-Walking-machine/README.md

 At the heart of this system is the microcontroller STM32F411RET6, featuring an ARM Cortex-M architecture meticulously suited for embedded devices characterized by low power consumption.
 This choice ensures optimal performance and efficiency in line with the project's embedded systems focus.

+the system is completely programmed using REGISTERS.

 # Objectives
 the main objectives are:
-•	Generate controllers that allow us to configurate the velocity
+-	Generate controllers that allow us to configure the velocity.
-•	Generate an analogue input to set up the inclination of conveyor belt
+-	Generate an analog input to set up the inclination of the conveyor belt.
-•	Configurate a 16x2 Lcd to show instructions and values.
+-	Configurate a 16x2 LCD to show instructions and values.
-•	Configurate the DC gear motor and servo motor for the conveyor belt and inclination respectively
+-	Configurate the DC gear motor and servo motor for the conveyor belt and inclination respectively.
-•	Control the velocity of the conveyor belt with a controller
+-	Control the velocity of the conveyor belt with a controller.
-•	Generate a code capable of follow the logic presented in fig.1.
+-	Generate a code capable of following the logic presented in the figure.

 # Prerequisites